Perl/governance/q1-mandate-and-powers/proposal-by-xdg.md

 - CPAN administration and CPAN authors

-- perl.org, metacpan.org, and other community-maintained websites
+- perl.org, metacpan.org, and other community-maintained websites and services

 - Perl conferences and events, except those sponsored directly by a governing group